The Journal of Law, Medicine & Ethics

 The Journal of Law, Medicine & Ethics is a quarterly peer-reviewed academic medical journal covering medical ethics and medical law.
 It was established in 1981 as Law, Medicine & Health Care, which itself was formed by the merger of two journals: Medicolegal News and Nursing Law & Ethics.
 The journal obtained its current name in 1993.
-It is published by SAGE in partnership with the American Society of Law, Medicine & Ethics.
-The editor is Edward J. Hutchinson.
-The editor-in-chief is Aaron S. Kesselheim, MD, JD, MPH.
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 0.986, ranking it 25th out of 51 journals in the category "Ethics".
+It is published by Cambridge University Press in partnership with the American Society of Law, Medicine & Ethics.
+The editor-in-chief is Aaron S. Kesselheim.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.1.